IagoNicolas/sistemasDisquetos/README.md

 # RSA with OpenSSL
 ## Compile with:

-gcc -o sistemasDisquetos main.c
+gcc -o main main.c -lcrypto

 ## Run with:

-./sistemasDisquetos

-## Compile test with:

-gcc -o test_main test_main.c -lssl -lcrypto -lcunit

-## Run test with:

-./test_main
+./main